 The State's transportation programs also include the Department of Motor Vehicles (DMV), which operates 27 district and branch offices and provides services via county clerk offices acting as DMV agents at 102 locations throughout the State.
 DMV issues licenses, non-driver identification cards and vehicle registrations, conducts road tests, monitors driver training, and performs enforcement activities.
-DMV conducts more than 20 million customer transactions annually and is projected to collect more than \$2 billion in revenue for the State and localities in FY 2020.
+In a typical year, DMV conducts more than 20 million customer transactions and collects more than \$2 billion in revenue for the State and localities.
 New Yorkers rely on credentialing and identification documents issued by DMV to conduct financial transactions, obtain employment, and board aircraft, among other uses.